First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 Net FTE interest margin (3)

-(1) Average loan balances include mortgage loans held for sale and non-accrual loans.
-Interest income on loans includes amortization of deferred loan fees net of deferred loan costs of $40.6 million and $32.5 million at December 31, 2021 and December 31, 2020, respectively.
+Average loan balances include loans held for sale and loans held for investment, net of deferred fees and costs, which include non-accrual loans.
+Interest income includes amortization of deferred loan fees net of deferred loan costs, which is not material for the periods presented.

-(4) Calculated by dividing total annualized interest on interest bearing liabilities by the sum of total interest-bearing liabilities plus non-interest bearing deposits.
+Calculated by dividing total annualized interest on interest bearing liabilities by the sum of total interest bearing liabilities plus noninterest bearing deposits.

 FIRST INTERSTATE BANCSYSTEM, INC. AND SUBSIDIARIES